best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 Perhaps it is worth reflecting on truly how much we use well-rendered documentation for our favourite programming packages and how much harder it would be to adopt these packages to solve hard programming problems if they were not well-documented and the documentation was not easily accessible.

-The information presented in this section seeks inform you how you can take the well-crafted [docstrings](docstrings) and turn them into more widely accesible hosted documentation.
+The information presented in this section seeks inform you how you can take the well-crafted [docstrings](docstrings) and turn them into more widely accessible hosted documentation.

 ### Generating HTML documentation